byuflowlab/CCBlade.jl/docs/src/tutorial.md

 ![](eta-prop.svg)

-There is reasonable agreement in thrust and torque coefficient, certainly within experimental/computational error.
-Efficiency is overpredicted, but always harder to match as it is the ratio of two estimated values.
-Spending time providing more accurate airfoil data could improve the accuracy, and is discussed more in [Airfoil Data](@ref).
+There is reasonable agreement, certainly within experimental/computational error.
+Accurate airfoil data is always the most crucial input for these methods.
+Working with various corrections and setup of the airfoil data is discussed more in [Airfoil Data](@ref).